fit-alessandro-berti/proc-rosetta/README.md

 decoding is left for a later stage because validity, soundness, and graph matching are materially harder.

+## Research questions

+The current implementation addresses three paper-level research questions:

+1. Can heterogeneous process-mining artifacts, namely event logs, process trees, and Petri nets, be encoded into a shared latent space that preserves process-behavior similarity?
+2. Can neural cross-modal translation recover a valid block-structured process tree from either an event log or a Petri net, and can the decoded tree be converted back into a valid Petri net?
+3. Do learned ProcRosetta embeddings and decoded models capture behavioral similarity better than deterministic log features, Petri structural features, and a pm4py Petri-net Node2Vec baseline?

+## Preliminary answers

+1. The shared latent-space objective is feasible in the current synthetic setting. `test.py` measures this through cross-modal retrieval, pairwise distance agreement, nearest-neighbor behavioral distance, and Spearman correlation between latent distance and behavioral distance.
+2. ProcRosetta can translate event logs and Petri nets into process trees when the inputs resemble the block-structured training distribution.
+The decode-quality report measures whether each latent source terminates as a valid process tree, whether the tree exactly matches the synthetic ground truth, and whether it can be converted into a Petri net with pm4py.
+3. The learned representation is competitive but not uniformly dominant.
+The benchmark compares ProcRosetta against deterministic log features, Petri structural counts, and pm4py Petri Node2Vec; the strongest method can vary by metric, so the reported ranking should be interpreted as empirical evidence rather than a universal claim.

 ## Quick start

 Run the root command scripts directly from a checkout.
 No editable install is